marste/Stefano/_posts/2021-04-06-windows-trova-elimina-files-duplicati-powershell.md

 else
 {
     Write-Warning `
     "Folder not found.
-Use full path to directory e.g. C:\photos\patrick" }
+Use full path to directory e.g. C:\Docs\" }
 ~~~